jstiehl/pong/README.md

 # Running
 `go run main.go` will start up the game in your terminal.
 To quit game hit ESC.

 Keep the smiley emoji from reaching the far left side of the Pong arena by deflecting it with your three cheeseburger paddle.
+Paddle is controlled with Up/Down arrows on keyboard.

 ![Emoji Pong](https://github.com/jstiehl/pong/blob/master/pong.jpeg)